10-Day Southern Spain Itinerary – Best of Andalusia

 Day 6 & 7 : Seville

-Some of Seville’s top attractions are the Seville Cathedral, the largest Gothic church in the world, and the Royal Alcázar, a palace still used by the King of Spain.
-Both are right next to each other, so it’s easy to visit them on the same day.
+Some of Seville’s top attractions are the Seville Cathedral, the largest Gothic church in the world, La Giralda, and the Royal Alcázar, a palace still used by the King of Spain.
+All three are right next to each other, so it’s easy to visit them on the same day.
 Be sure to book tickets in advance for both, as the lines can get long.

 10-Day Southern Spain Itinerary - Best of Andalusia southern spain itinerary